bash-origin/bash.origin/README.md

 bash.origin
 ===========

-The original spark for this project came from needing an easy way to get the **path of the current Bast script** which is [way harder that it should be](http://stackoverflow.com/a/246128/330439).
+The original spark for this project came from needing an easy way to get the **path of the current Bast script** which is [way harder than it should be](http://stackoverflow.com/a/246128/330439).

 It has now turned into a minimal set of Bash conventions and utilities to bootstrap a system.